Content versioning configuration

 Permissions

-A content item can be restored when the current version of the item is in any workflow step.
-This means that users with permission for any workflow step can restore a version.
-However, restoring moves the item to the Draft step with the data from the selected version, and the item has to go through the workflow where regular workflow permissions apply.
+An item can be restored when the item is in any workflow step.
+Users can restore a previous version of an item even when the item is in a step they don’t have permission for.
+The item is restored to the Draft step with the data from the selected version, and the item has to go through the regular workflow from the start.

 Suspend versioning in custom code

-If you want to suspend content versioning in certain cases (for example, in integration scenarios or when programmatically uploading or publishing a large amount of content), you can do so by enclosing the code into a using statement with a declared ContentItemVersionActionContext instance and the EnableStoreVersion property set to false.
+If you need to suspend content versioning in custom code (for example, in integration scenarios), you can do so by enclosing the code into a using statement with a declared ContentItemVersionActionContext instance and the EnableStoreVersion property set to false.

 C#